chinamike65/hugo-tuolesi/content/book5/book5en.md

 However, at this time, the Hinayana practitioners have not yet broken the barriers of knowledge and have not attained Buddhahood.
 In order to break the barriers of knowledge and attain the status of Buddha, they still need to continue to study and cultivate, so they have learned the Way.

-Section 1 Eighteen Realms
+##### Section 1 - Eighteen Realms

 "Unsightly and Unconscious"

-This sentence is about the practice of the eighteen realms.
+This sentence is about the practice of the eighteen dhatus (elements).

 Eyes, ears, nose, tongue, body and mind are the six human faculties; color, sound, smell, smell, touch, and dharma are the six external worlds; when the six senses meet the six states, the six senses of the eyes, ears, nose, tongue, body, mind, and consciousness will arise.
-The six senses, the six states, and the six senses together are called the eighteen worlds .
+The six senses, the six states, and the six senses together are called the eighteen dhatus .

-The Eighteen Realms is a special practice.
+The Eighteen Dhatus is a special practice.

 When you see beautiful things, be careful not to be greedy; when you see ugly things or people you don’t like, be careful not to get angry; when you see ordinary things, be careful not to be delusional.
 Ordinary people ignore it, and when they see it, it looks like they haven't seen it, it's called madness.